tokenring-ai/codebase/README.md

 The context handler generates three types of context items:

 1. **File Tree**: Directory structure of enabled file tree resources
-   - Only includes resources that are instances of `FileTreeResource`
+   - Only includes resources that are NOT instances of `WholeFileResource` or `RepoMapResource`
    - Uses `addFilesToSet()` to collect file paths

 2. **Repo Map**: Symbol-level documentation from enabled repo map resources